Recipe: Healthy Collard Greens for the Holidays

 1 cup of water

 ½ teaspoon blackstrap molasses

-Alternatives: substitute “no-chicken broth” for an entirely vegetarian version; can use bagged, cut, pre-washed collard greens for a quicker prep time; add chopped smoked turkey or turkey bacon.
+Alternatives: substitute “no-chicken broth” for an entirely vegetarian version; can use bagged, cut, pre-washed collard greens for a quicker prep time; add chopped vegetarian sausage, smoked turkey or turkey bacon.

 Many thanks to West Angeles member Sister Linda Ike for the collaboration!